BRYAnb946/R9PvHLY/1Cuu/qDCi8/a/b-testing_zCCfii_1747631670.md.md

     But if you start creating lots of boring shitposts, you are in danger of getting blocked.

-    As a rule of thumb, three immediate idiotic new issues gets you blocked, tracking those under: https://github.com/cirosantilli/china-dictatorship/labels/spam

     So instead of creating multiple boring shitposts, please just edit your initial boring shitpost, or add new comments there.